-The best part about this smoked brie recipe is that you literally just need one ingredient.
+The best part about this smoked brie recipe is that you only need one ingredient.
 As long as you can open up the package of brie cheese and put it on the charcoal grill, you're well on your way to smoking success.
-Sometimes, recipes this simple that taste this good are just what we need, right?

-I've also seen people put the cheese in a cast-iron skillet and then sit it on the grill, but I really like putting the cheese directly on the grates to get as much flavor as possible.
-You can choose to use a small wheel brie or a larger piece, totally up to you.
+I've also seen people put the cheese in a small cast-iron skillet and then set it on the grill, but I really like putting the cheese directly on the grill grates to get as much flavor as possible.
+You can choose to use a small wheel of brie or a larger piece, totally up to you.
+Make it for yourself or a houseful of guests.

-Smoke cheese is a concept that a lot of people think is "fancy" and hard to do, but this simple recipe proves it's anything but.
+Smoking cheese is a concept that a lot of people think is "fancy" and hard to do, but this simple recipe proves it's anything but.
 Need more proof?
-Check out my tips on how to make Smoked Cream Cheese as well.
+Check out my easy recipe for Smoked Cream Cheese.

 Ingredients & Tools

-Small Grill with a Lid - We use a charcoal grill without the charcoal.
+- Small Grill with a Lid - We use a charcoal grill without the charcoal.
 The tight-fitting lid ensures the smoke stays where we want it.
+But a gas grill works as well.

 As soon as you have your brie of choice, you're ready to get started on smoking it.
 It's such a simple process with such a smooth and creamy texture.

-Step One: Get the grill temperature to as close to 90 degrees as possible.
+Prepare the cold smoker.
+Add wood pellets to the tube and light it.
+Get the grill temperature as close to 90 degrees as possible.
 Check the temperature on your thermometer for accuracy.

 Expert Tip: Add a bowl of ice when cold smoking cheese to help keep the temperature cool enough that the cheese does not melt.